postcss/postcss/README.md

 You can use this framework to write you own:

-* CSS minifier or beautifizer.
+* CSS minifier or beautifier.
 * CSS polyfills.
 * Grunt plugin to generate sprites, include `data-uri` images or any other works.